Skip to main content

 Other available listeners for MessageListView can be found here.

 You can change the appearance of this component to fit your app's design requirements.
-There are two ways to change the style: using XML attributes and runtime changes.
+These changes can be done either at compile-time through the use of XML attributes, or at runtime by using style transformations.

-MessageListView provides a large set of xml attributes available for customization.
-The full list of them is available here.
+MessageListView provides a large set of XML attributes available for customization.
+The complete list is available here.

-Let's consider an example when we want to change the style of messages sent by the current user.
+Let's consider an example in which we want to change the style of messages sent by the current user.

 Light ModeDark Mode